alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### There are multiple Toasts simultaneously present

-Use`allowMultiple` allow multiple toast prompts to exist simultaneously on the page, with only one toast displayed by default at a time.
+Using 'allowMultiple' allows for multiple Toast prompts to exist simultaneously on the page, with only one Toast displayed by default at a time.

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';